DataDog/integrations-core/nginx/README.md

   logs_enabled: true
   ```

-*  Add this configuration setup to your `nginx.d/conf.yaml` file to start collecting your NGINX Logs:
+*  Add this configuration block to your `nginx.d/conf.yaml` file to start collecting your NGINX Logs:

   ```
   logs: